ORTools4MTEX/ORTools/README.md

   - packet     - Uses the packet ids of child grain pairs.
   - bain       - Uses the bain ids of child grain pairs.
   - other      - Uses a pre-specified list of ids of child grain pairs.
   - group      - A cell defining different groups of id or equivalent id pairs.
+Use the [computeVariantPairGroups](https://github.com/ORTools4MTEX/ORTools/blob/master/README.md#computeVariantPairGroups) function to derive the complete set of groups automatically.
+  - labels     - A cell of x-axis labels, one per group, used when plotting groups of id or equivalent id pairs.
+Labels are composed from the id pairs themselves if not specified.
   - include    - Includes similar neighbouring variant, packet, bain, other-id type, groups of id or equivalent id pairs.
 For e.g. - V1-V1, or CP2-CP2, or B3-B3 etc.
   - exclude    - Excludes similar neighbouring variant, packet, bain, other-id type, groups of id or equivalent id pairs. (default)
   - absolute   - Returns the absolute frequency and boundary segment values of neighbouring variant, packet, bain, other-id type, or groups of id or equivalent id pairs.